Integrative Healthcare and the Mindd Foundation

 Since 2005, Mindd Foundation has assisted educating parents and patients by providing information on a range of conditions and effective treatments, including lifestyle.

-At the same time, with the assistance of world experts (including faculty members from the Medical Academy of Pediatric Special Needs), the Mindd Foundation has been training practitioners in evidence-based nutritional medicine and other relevant therapies.
+At the same time, with the assistance of world experts, the Mindd Foundation has been training practitioners in evidence-based nutritional medicine and other relevant therapies.
+We have also partnered with other practitioner training programs to promote certified practitioners well-trained in the latest in Integrative, Functional and Natural therapies.
+Visit our Practitioner Directory to find a practitioner near you.

 Because connecting educated patients with well-trained practitioners leads to optimal healthcare outcomes.